Ian Ippolito

 First, they only looked at one narrow section of real estate: residential properties.
 Most diversified real estate portfolios also have commercial properties (office, retail, apartments, hotels, self storage, etc.).
 This study says nothing about that.
 So we can’t yet assume that the long-term performance and risk characteristics of one will be the same as the other.
 (I just hope we won’t have to wait another 145 years for that report!)

 Second, their performance numbers were based on the real estate being purchased with cash and without any leverage/loans.
 I personally have a residential rental portfolio like this, and feel it’s an excellent risk-adjusted return.
 But most crowdfunding and syndication investments are leveraged.
 This increases the return when things go well, but also increases the risk of loss when things don’t.
-That will most definitely change the risk-adjusted performance.
-So you can’t extrapolate one from the other.
+That will most definitely change at least the risk-adjusted performance.
+So a person perhaps can’t extrapolate one from the other.
 Again, we’ll have to hope another report will take a more definitive look at this.

 Third, the study calculated transaction costs based on a holding period of 10 years on the residential properties.
 And they based that on the average time a person lives in their house.
 However, the average crowdfunded/syndication investment runs only 5 years.
-This means double the transaction costs, which are fairly significant in real estate.
-So the long-term returns on shorter-term investments would be expected to be lower (and possibly equal to or lower than the return on stocks).
+And 5 years gives less time to ride out volatility (so that could be higher in the longer term).
 On the other hand, the study does confirm the strategies of investors who choose long-term real estate investments (typically 10 years).
 And the same is true for buy-and-hold strategies, which should also perform similarly well.

 Many (including me) have complained about how interest rates have dropped so low.
 When the return of a safe investment gets too low, it drives lots of people into riskier investments.
 This causes prices to go up, which causes asset bubbles.
 And when they burst, this can cause a bad down cycle.
 All of us are patiently waiting for “things to get back to normal” in the next 3 to 5 years.